Consular Processing

 Steps of Consular Processing

-Consular processing consists of a number of steps.
+Consular processing consists of several steps.
 Each step must be assiduously followed.
 Any deviation from the rules or requirements could result in your application being delayed or denied.
 Listed below are the most common steps of consular processing.

 2. Have Someone File the Petition: Once you have determined which category of immigration that you fall into, you will typically have someone else file the petition via Form I-130, I-140, I-526 or I-360.
 They must file within the United States, except for special circumstances.